GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data-via-recursive-queries/en.md

 }
 ```

-However, depending on the resilience of the system, this single GraphQL execution might put too much load on the DB.
+However, depending on the resilience of the system, this single GraphQL execution might put too much load on the DB, even making it crash.

 We can then split the